Community Collaborators

 Maidens in the Moorlands: Black Women in 19th-Century British Literature

 Tiffany Cruz stands before a wall of green leaves, dressed in a pale green shirt and olive head covering.
 They look directly into the camera with a gentle smile.
 Phopto courtesy of Tiffany Cruz.
 Tiffany Cruz presented her letterpress illuminated book project on April 22nd in the Heller Room at the Mills College library.
 She compared two 19th-century British novels whose protagonists are Black Women: the 1808 epistolary novel of manners, The Woman of Colour (Anonymous) and the 1897 fin-de-siecle Gothic sensation The Blood of the Vampire (Florence Marryat).
 In the illuminated book,Tiffany put these texts in conversation with reproduced images of European artworks that centered upper class Black women; these juxtapositions showcase how raced and gendered Eurocentric conceptions of selfhood limited both lived and literary arcs for the Black woman, regardless of her financial status.
 The project demonstrates the impossibility of even a fictional happy ending for the Black woman in a country whose empire was based on racial capital.
 In her lecture, she shared the inspiration behind her project, explained the aesthetic and material choices she made in creating the physical book, and presented and analyzed examples from the book itself.
 Tiffany’s lecture was followed by a Q&A with input from the in-person and live stream audience.
-The digital version of Maidens in the Moorlands: Black Women in 19th-Century British Literature and event footage can be found on her website.

 Click image to view video: